ibm-cloud-docs/cloud-infrastructure/ha-pools-origins-1zone.md

 1. Validate.

     ```sh
-    sudo ufw staus verbose
+    sudo ufw status verbose
     ```
     {: pre}

-1. Verify that port 22, 80, and 443 are allowed.
+1. Verify that ports 22, 80, and 443 are allowed.
-1. Optionally verify that Nginx works as expected by using the command:
+1. Optionally, verify that Nginx works as expected by using the following command:

     ```sh
     curl localhost